Skip to Main Content

 Introduction

-If you are at this Lecture #5 site and reading this text, it should go without saying that I hope you have already completed the readings from the e-textbook - chapter 6.
-That chapter would have discussed how to evaluate websites and other non-print media.
+If you are at this Lecture #5 site and reading this text, it should go without saying that I hope you participated in the discussion on the video "How to Recognize Fake News."
+That video would have discussed how to evaluate websites and other non-print media.
 Your 2nd draft of your annotated bibliography requires you to find at least two non-print items that could either be a website, a blog, a film, a video (YouTube, TEDTalk, etc), or a podcast.

 Following the above objectives, this lecture will provide you with additional examples and exercises to help you understand how to evaluate websites.